 DoorDash Sexual Assault Lawsuits

 DoorDash customers and drivers have been victims of sexual assaults and harassment.
-This food delivery app has been criticized by many for its handling of these situations.
+The company has been criticized for its handling of these situations.

 DoorDash Customer Propositioned For Sex

 In March 2021, a DoorDash driver attempted to solicit sexual favors from a female customer by withholding her food.
 After the woman reported the incident to DoorDash, a customer service representative responded to the incident, saying, “He must’ve been tired.”
 The meal was reassigned to a different driver, and the initial driver was deactivated from the platform.

 In 2017, The Guardian reported on the sexual harassment many female gig economy workers face.
 One female driver was groped by a customer.
 She was later sent pornographic content through the app by a different customer.
 DoorDash canceled the customer’s order, but he continued to message her until his account was deactivated.